1 - 20 of 80 Results

 Date:

-The product is a GiHA Sub-working product that summarizes the recommendations to ensure gender equality in the humanitarian response.
 The Gender in Humanitarian Action (GiHA) Sub-Working Group of Lebanon, currently co-chaired by UN Women and Justice Without Frontiers, is committed to ensure that gender equality is at the core of the humanitarian response to target the specific gender needs of different crisis-affected groups, particularly vulnerable women and girls in all their diversity, as part of the IASC Wide-System Scale-up that took place in Lebanon on the 5th of November 2024.
 As the response to recovery and stabilization in Lebanon continues, the GiHA Sub-Working Group calls for specific action to ensure that no one is left behind.

 Date: